-Community Health Improvement
+• A - Community Health Improvement

-Strategy Results 2021:
+Strategy Results 2022:

-AHDL actively participated in several key community collaboratives to promote wellness and promote coverage with access to health care services for the medically underserved in the Delano and McFarland community.
-In doing so, AHDL was able to successfully bring awareness of financial assistance policies though both free and discounted care for services, consistent with the hospital's financial assistance policy and referrals to services that aligned with need.
+Adventist Health Delano, in partnership with several local community partners and organizations participated in several key collaboratives to promote wellness coverage with access to health care services for the medically underserved in the Delano and McFarland communities.
+In doing so, AH Delano was able to elevate awareness of financial assistance policies though both free and discounted care for services, consistent with the hospital's financial assistance policy and referrals to services that aligned with needed services.